laravel/docs/responses.md

 #### Defining A View Composer

-For example, using the `provider:make` Artisan command, you may wish to create a `ComposerServiceProvider` class, and register your view composers in the `boot` method of that provider:
+For example, using the `make:provider` Artisan command, you may wish to create a `ComposerServiceProvider` class, and register your view composers in the `boot` method of that provider:

 	public function before()
 	{